 Isolation and Quarantine for Positive or Suspected Cases

 Off-campus students who are suspected of having COVID-19 will be required to quarantine until their test results come in, and to follow protocols for staying isolated in the event the test is positive.
-It is important for students living in off-campus housing for winter 2021 to have a plan for quarantine or self-isolation away from roommates, should that become necessary.
+It is important for students living in off-campus housing for spring 2021 to have a plan for quarantine or self-isolation away from roommates, should that become necessary.
 On-campus quarantine/isolation space will be reserved for students who live in campus housing.
 Students who experience a positive test from an off-campus facility—with or without symptoms, no matter where they live—are asked to report their situation to 408-554-5100.

 For more information on Student Health and Counseling Services, please visit the Cowell Center.